WRITE A REVIEW

 Hair: Other, Other, Other

 I've been looking for a light-weight foundation to replace my Smashbox BB cream.
 I wanted something that provided decent coverage while looking natural (i.e. not like a painted face/mask), did not oxidise or cause breakouts and did not settle in to pores/fine lines.
 I got burnt by Lancome Teinte Miracle - while it looked beautiful on my skin, it contains high levels of alcohol in its ingredients which is very damaging/drying to skin.
 My skin is already on the dry side so I made sure I did a lot of research before forking out over $50 for a product again.So far, MAC Matchmaster SPF 15 foundation has not disappointed.
-The colour (01) is perfect for my pale skin.
+The colour (1) is a great match for my pale skin, though I might try 1.5 shade next time.
 It goes on smoothly (I use a foundation brush) and one pump is enough for my face.
 It provides medium, even coverage but this is buildable - I do find I need to dab a little bit more product on to any blemishes to cover them up.
 No breakouts so far and no oxidation after wearing for over 8 hours.
 I will update if anything changes with continued use.My main gripe with MAC has always been their prices but the bottle is quite large so I suspect it will last a long time, even with daily wear.
 Overall, I highly rate this product!Pros:- excellent range of shades from very fair to dark (01 is a great match for me)- easy to apply and blend in to skin- natural looking matte finish- light-weight formula with medium coverage- does not settle in to pores or fine lines- alcohol-free formula- no oxidisationCons:- pricey as far as foundations go ($59 AUS per bottle)EDIT - have been using this product for a few weeks now.
 Still loving it.
 Love love love!!

 on 5/3/2015 5:54:00 PM